ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 <content is the encapsulated request above>
 ~~~

-The Oblivious Relay Resource receives this request and forwards it to the
+The oblivious relay resource receives this request and forwards it to the
 Oblivious Gateway Resource, which might look like:

 ~~~ http-message